kellyjhorak/Squash/User-Personas.md

 - **Income**: Fixed retirement budget
 - **Tech Savviness**: Low to moderate (comfortable with basic online research)

-**Story**
 David recently purchased a small home in rural Eastern Washington to enjoy his retirement.
-His water comes from a private well, raising concerns about potential contaminants like nitrates and PFAS.
-Unsure where to start, he turns to ClearWaters.
-By exploring the **Interactive Map**, David checks local county data and learns his area has had occasional issues with well-water contamination.
-He then consults the **Filtration Recommendations** to discover which systems are best for private wells—particularly carbon-based filtration or reverse osmosis.
-With ClearWaters’ easy-to-understand resources, David feels more confident choosing an option that fits his budget and keeps his drinking water safe.
+His water comes from a private well, which raises concerns about PFAS.
+Unlike city water systems, well water isn’t regularly tested, leaving him uncertain about its safety.
+With little experience in water filtration, David needs reliable information to understand potential risks and determine the best way to protect his drinking water.
+He wants to check contamination trends in his area and compare filtration options specifically designed for well water, such as carbon-based filters or reverse osmosis systems.
+Finding clear, easy-to-understand guidance will help him choose an effective solution that fits his budget and gives him peace of mind.